 In November 2019, while attending a conference in Barcelona, I suffered a severe case of vertigo.
 I was scheduled to speak at the conference but instead spent five days in hospital.
 The recovery was slow and in the end, it took several months for the dizzy spells and concentration lapses to dissipate.
 Due to the slow recovery, I decided to visit a psychologist, and after several sessions, it was clear that I had actually suffered a burn-out, and vertigo was most likely my body’s urgent warning to slow down and take better care of myself.
 As the global health crisis unfolded, I sometimes thought of how its timing was a bit of a blessing in disguise for me.
 The ensuing lockdown meant that I could rest and focus on my recovery without the pressures of work.

 Early in 2020, I decided to continue my recuperation with my family in Malaysia.
 In hindsight, that was one of the best decisions I made in 2020.
-I spent three fantastic weeks with my family and returned to Amsterdam in late-February.
+I spent three fantastic weeks with my family (including a trip to Thailand with my bestie) and returned to Amsterdam in late-February.
 On the return leg, I treated myself to a side trip to Singapore to see the new Jewel mall at Changi Airport and a Business Class ride on Air France (arguably one of the best Business Class experiences in the sky).

 Things rapidly changed in just a matter of weeks.
 There was hardly any sign of trouble when I left Amsterdam in early-February.
 When I landed in Paris from Singapore later that month, I was met by a group of security personnel at the gate.
 My temperature was taken and I was given a face mask with strict instructions to wear it.
 A few weeks later, with the COVID-19 virus spreading at lightning speed across the world, countries responded by closing their borders and thousands of flights were cancelled.
 I returned home in the nick of time!